CiiDub/scripting_tricks/readme.md

 ## Stationery
 - __Text Filter.rb__ is a good starting place to write a text filter in ruby.
 It sets up two loops and one method.
 One loop to read the file or selection, a setup pass.
 The second to process and print out to BBEdit.
 The method helps deal with line endings when printing out.

-- __Menu Applescript__ is a starting point to write a Menu Script for BBedit.
+- __Menu AppleScript__ is a starting point to write a Menu Script for BBedit.
 These are scripts that let you prepend, highjack, and/or append to a BBEdit native menu command.